-Though the Japanese initially agreed to respect the Nanking Safety Zone, ultimately not even these refugees were safe from the vicious attacks.
-In January 1938, the Japanese declared that order had been restored in the city, and dismantled the safety zone; killings continued until the first week of February.
-A puppet government was installed, which would rule Nanking until the end of World War II.
+Though the Japanese initially agreed to respect the Nanjing Safety Zone, ultimately even these refugees were not safe from vicious attacks.
+In January 1938, the Japanese declared that order had been restored in the city, and dismantled the safety zone—but killings continued until the first week of February.
+A puppet government was installed, which would rule Nanjing until the end of World War II.

 Aftermath of the Rape of Nanjing